delvtech/elf-deploy/README.md

+🛑 WARNING:  THIS REPO IS NO LONGER IN USE 🛑

 # ELF Deploy

 The purpose of this repo is automate the setup of a local testnet to run the elf-contracts.